Before starting the thesis

 Research permit and ethical review for theses

-As soon as the topic and method of implementation of the thesis have been determined, it is advisable to consider the ethics of the work with the supervisor, if necessary, and whether research permits and/or an ethical review are required.
+As soon as the topic and method of implementation of the thesis have been determined, it is advisable to consider the ethics of the thesis with the supervisor, if necessary, and whether research permits and/or an ethical review are required.

 The need for a research permit is determined by the target organisation of the thesis.
 For example, if the subject of the thesis is the stress experienced by nurses working in the wellbeing services county, a research permit must be obtained from that county.
 Some organisations wish to apply for a permit using their own form, but if such a form is not available, you can use Lapland UAS’s general research permit form.
 If you study matters related to the personnel and/or students of Lapland UAS, you will always need a research permit, which you apply for from the principal through the records office.
-Lapland University of Applied Sciences’ research permit application is processed within two weeks of receipt.
+Lapland UAS’s research permit application is processed within two weeks of receipt.
 Further information: Research ethics

 Ethical use of information